- Exhibitions & Events

-Interdisciplinary Book + Paper Arts MFA Program Director, Assistant Professor
+Interdisciplinary Book + Paper Arts MFA Program Director, Associate Professor

 Melissa Potter is a multi-media artist whose work investigates womens’ rites of passage, from marriage, to motherhood.
 Her work is expressed in paper, print, sculpture, and video animation.
 She exhibited at venues including the Bronx Museum of the Arts, and White Columns, where she was featured in the exhibition “Regarding Gloria”, one of the first survey precursors to the 2007 “year of feminism”.
 She is founder of the NY-based feminist art collective, Art364B.
 Ms. Potter is a two-time Fulbright recipient.
 In her first award, she founded a hand papermaking program at the Faculty of Fine Arts, University of Belgrade, Serbia.

 Experiential Papermaking, Dimensional Papermaking, Thinking Through Making, Art as Practice, Directed Graduate Projects, History of Paper, Connected Studio Practices, Thesis

 : 916 S. Wabash, Suite 213C | : (312) 369-6788